-Hindsight is always 20/20 in investing.
+Obviously hindsight is always 20/20 in investing.
 It's easy to look back at which companies succeeded and others failed and we are not arguing that valuation does not matter.
 Valuation is crucial to investing, as is building in a margin of safety.
 There is not a more guaranteed way of getting low returns than paying too much for an asset, but you can see from the chart above how the truly exceptional companies with significant growth opportunities could sell for multiples that look ridiculous at the time when compared to market averages.
 It might just make sense to pay up a bit for the few exceptional companies out there.

 There are just under 2,000 U.S. companies publicly traded today that were publicly traded 15 years ago.
 About 580, or 30%, of stocks beat the S&P 500's 9% CAGR over that period.
-In other words, in 2004 $\sim$ 30% of public stocks were undervalued and $\sim$ 70% were overvalued relative to the S&P 500.
+In other words, in 2004 \sim 30% of public stocks were undervalued and \sim 70% were overvalued relative to the S&P 500.

+It's interesting that significantly more companies underperformed the average market return.
 The few successful companies contributed more to the overall average returns.
 This sample size does not even include all the companies that either went out of business, were acquired, or taken private.
 Blindly picking companies from a bowl or having a monkey randomly throw darts at all available stocks in 2004 would likely not result in a winning strategy over the subsequent 15-year period.